Mark Ashton: Biography

 Ashton was born in Oldham, and moved to Portrush, County Antrim, Northern Ireland, where he grew up.
 He studied at the former Northern Ireland Hotel and Catering College in Portrush, before moving to London in 1978.
 Richard Coles wrote about this period: "Mark also worked for a while as a barman at the Conservative Club in King’s Cross, or, rather, as a barmaid, in drag, with a blonde beehive wig.
 I was never sure if the patrons worked out that he was really a man".

-In 1982 he spent three months in Bangladesh visiting his parents, where his father was working for the textile machinery industry.
+In 1982, Ashton spent three months in Bangladesh visiting his parents, where his father was working for the textile machinery industry.
 The experience of his sojourn had a profound effect on him.
-Upon his return, he volunteered with the London Lesbian and Gay Switchboard, supported the Campaign for Nuclear Disarmament and joined the Young Communist League.
+Upon his return, he volunteered with the London Lesbian and Gay Switchboard, supported the Campaign for Nuclear Disarmament and joined the Young Communist League (YCL).
 In 1983 he featured in the Lesbian and Gay Youth Video Project film Framed Youth: The Revenge of the Teenage Perverts, an early documentary that won the Grierson Award 1984 for Best Documentary.

 He formed, with his friend Mike Jackson, the Lesbians and Gays Support the Miners (LGSM) support group after the two men collected donations for the miners on strike at the 1984 Lesbian and Gay Pride march in London.
 The group was formed in Ashton's flat in Claydon House on the Heygate Estate, Elephant and Castle.

 After LGSM, he became involved in the Red Wedge collective and became the General Secretary of the Young Communist League from 1985 to 1986.

 Diagnosed with HIV/AIDS, Ashton was admitted to Guy's Hospital on 30 January 1987 and died 12 days later of Pneumocystis pneumonia.
-His death prompted a significant response from the gay community, particularly in publication and attendance at his funeral at Lambeth Cemetery.
+His death prompted a significant response from the gay community, particularly in publicising and attending his funeral at Lambeth Cemetery.

+Personal life

+A friend of Ashton's, Chris Birch, described him in 2014 as "a lapsed Catholic who still went to mass very occasionally".